StudioShemp/ESP32-GPS-Speedo/README.md

 # Build decisions:
-I used pins 16/17 - RX2/TX2 for the GPS I/O so I wouldn't have issues uploading code (flashing uses RX/TX on pins 1 and 3 and it's likely a cause of a lot of "esptool won't upload" issues in forums).
+I used one of the two available embedded Serial hardware UARTS for the GPS I/O. In this case the second UART, pins 16/17 - RX2/TX2 so I wouldn't have issues uploading code (flashing uses RX/TX on pins 1 and 3 and it's likely a cause of a lot of "esptool won't upload" issues in forums when they are otherwise used).
 Of course you could assign software serial to other pins and change the code - but why wast perfectly good serial hardware UARTS)

 # Dependencies:
 - SSD1306 Library from https://github.com/adafruit/Adafruit_SSD1306Uses